-Harris (2009), citing MoFA, 2008, p.
-9. As Harris (2009) notes, "In the five years from 2001-05, cocoa production value averaged just 10per cent of total production value but contributed approximately 30 per cent of agricultural GDP growth (Bogeti et al. 2007, 24)."
+33 Harris (2009), citing MoFA, 2008, p.
+9. As Harris (2009) notes, "In the five years from 2001-05, cocoa production value averaged just 10per cent of total production value but contributed approximately 30 per cent of agricultural GDP growth (Bogetić et al. 2007, 24).'

-chemical/organic fertilizer-has led to generally low crop yields.
-Although cereal yields increased from 989 kg/ha in 1990 to 1334.4 kg/ha in 2006, the increase took hold initially in the mid- to late-1990s, and remained at about that level during the period.
+of Ghana's land area used for agriculture increased from 62.4 per cent to 68.6 per cent.
+Poor soil fertility - due to continuous cropping, soil erosion, excessive weeds, pests, and disease, erratic rainfall, lack of credit, irrigation facilities, and improved seeds, and inadequate application of chemical/organic fertilizer - has led to generally low crop yields.
+Although cereal yields increased from 989 kg/ha in 1990 to 1334.4 kg/ha in 2006, the increase took hold initially in the mid- to late-1990s, and remained at about that level during the period.34

 27. The expansion of arable land has taken its toll in environmental degradation.
-The expansion in cultivated land has led to land degradation, deforestation, and loss of biodiversity associated with unsustainable harvesting levels in the savannah, compounded by inappropriate farming practices and seasonal wildfires.
+The expansion in cultivated land has led to land degradation, deforestation,35 and loss of biodiversity associated with unsustainable harvesting levels in the savannah, compounded by inappropriate farming practices and seasonal wildfires.
 In fact, the increased pressure from growing human and livestock populations, agricultural expansion, inappropriate farming practices, deforestation, annual bush fires, and the introduction of crop varieties that were replacing indigenous varieties are the major causes of the loss of biodiversity and of natural resource degradation in the savannah zones.
-The World Bank-led multi-donor Country Environmental Assessment estimated that the annual cost of degradation to the country's accumulated wealth is equivalent to 10 per cent of GDP and reduces the potential for growth by about 1 per cent.
-(These issues are discussed in greater depth in Chapter IV, Section E on "Impacts.")
+The World Bank-led multidonor Country Environmental Assessment estimated that the annual cost of degradation to the country's accumulated wealth is equivalent to 10 per cent of GDP and reduces the potential for growth by about 1 per cent.
+(These issues are discussed in greater depth in chapter IV, section E on "Impacts.")

-Institutional Context
+Institutional context

-- 28. Ghana is divided into ten administrative regions comprising 170 districts, each one with a District Assembly (DA) that consists of empowered legislative, planning, budgeting, and service-delivery authorities.
-The DA authorities have legal personality and the constitutional mandate to act on behalf of the people who elect them.
-This decentralized organization, however, has faced several limitations and difficulties in its day-to-day functioning. - 29.
-Decentralization has proven to be a hesitant institutional process.
-In 2003, a National Decentralization Action Plan was at last adopted in Ghana-10 years after decentralization was made law.
-Four years later, in 2007, a Decentralization Policy Review noted several limitations that still existed with the framework of decentralization reform-most notably, the central government's right to appoint 30 per cent of DA members, and the existence of a non-transparent and inharmonious intergovernmental fiscal transfer system.
+- 28. Ghana is divided into ten administrative regions comprising 170 districts, each one with a district assembly that consists of empowered legislative, planning, budgeting, and service-delivery authorities.
+The district assembly authorities have legal personality and the constitutional mandate to act on behalf of the people who elect them.
+This decentralized organization, however, has faced several limitations and difficulties in its day-to-day functioning. - Decentralization has proven to be a hesitant institutional process.
+In 2003, 29. a National Decentralization Action Plan was at last adopted in Ghana -10 years after decentralization was made law.36 Four years later, in 2007, a Decentralization Policy Review noted several limitations that still existed with the framework of decentralization reform - most notably, the central government's right to appoint 30 per cent of district assembly members, and the existence of a non-transparent and inharmonious intergovernmental fiscal transfer system.
 Moreover, the concept of decentralization starts only at the district level.
-The regional level-the Regional Coordination Council (RCC) and the regional-level Ministries, Departments and Agencies (MDAs)-is simply an extension of national-level institutions.
-And even at the district level, the DAs are headed by district chief executives who are appointed by the President of Ghana, and who play a significant role in awarding contracts at the local level.
-Attesting to the still limited progress at wresting full decision-making autonomy from the federal level, the current Government took steps in 2010 to revitalize the decentralization process by approving a new Decentralization Policy Framework and a National Decentralization Action Plan. - 30.
-Despite its halting progress on decentralization, Ghana's governance overall is one of the most solid in the SSA region.
-Ghana was among the first countries to participate in the African Peer Review Mechanism (2003), which provided several recommendations for public-sector reform and governance (controlling corruption, reforming land policy, and transferring power to decentralized bodies).
-According to the World Bank database of governance indicators, Ghana made significant improvement between 2003 and 2008 in all selected indicators (voice and accountability, political
+The regional level - the Regional Coordinating Council and the regional-level Ministries, Departments and Agencies (MDAs) - is simply an extension of national-level institutions.
+And even at the district level, the district assemblies are headed by district chief executives who are appointed by the President of Ghana, and who play a significant role in awarding contracts at the local level.37 Attesting to the still limited progress at wresting full decision-making autonomy from the federal level, the current Government took steps in 2010 to revitalize the decentralization process by approving a new Decentralization Policy Framework and a National Decentralization Action Plan. - Despite its halting progress on decentralization, Ghana's governance 30. overall is one of the most solid in the SSA region.
+Ghana was among the first countries to participate in the African Peer Review Mechanism (2003),38 which provided several recommendations for public-sector reform and governance